-- How do you want your team to communicate with you? with each other?
+- How do you want workers to communicate with you? with each other?

-- How do you want your team to tackle problems as they come up?
+- How do you want workers to tackle problems as they come up?

 - What personal values do you hold that you want to integrate into the company?
 For example: integrity, financial responsibility, being creative.

-- How do you want your team to view money?
+- How do you want workers to view money?
 Is it the number one focus of their life or is it a means to an end?